wcko87/beatoraja-english-guide/List-of-beatoraja-Skins.md

 - Play (5Keys, 7Keys, 9Keys, 10Keys, 14Keys)
 - Course Result

 Skin with lots of customization options.
 One of the most complete skins out there, since it covers all of the main play modes.
+Made by isocosa.

 DL: https://isocosa.neocities.org/bms_skins.html